hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

       * The paper also mentioned the observations for single browser fingerprinting and cross browser fingerprinting
       * Their open source: https://github.com/Song-Li/cross_browser
   * Extensive Coverage & Analysis of Online Tracking Methods
-    * Background
     * Third party online tracking: when you are visiting web sites, there are third parties such as ad networks embedded in many websites, they can track your browser history through a combinations of cookies and uniquely identify you.
 Sometimes private info such as email address can also be obtained

 * Information Security with Data Science